rheamall/Northwind-Traders-SQL-Analysis/README.md

 ### Tools Used
 - **PostgreSQL** for database querying and analysis
 - **Jupyter Notebooks** for executing queries
+- **Looker Studio** and **Google Sheets** for creating a 3 page interactive dashboard

 ### Goals and Business Relevancy
 Our goal was to analyze the Northwind Traders dataset to extract meaningful business insights related to **sales revenue, supplier behaviours, customer trends** and **operational efficiency**.
 By breaking down revenue trends and identifying patterns in purchasing behavior, high-value products, supplier reliability, and seasonal revenue fluctuations, we aimed to provide actionable recommendations to improve customer retention, optimize supplier partnerships and enhance logistics to maximize profitability.

+To then visually showcase our findings, we developed an interactive dashboard that showcased key findings, enabling users to access detailed information about sales/revenue and drill down into specific metrics such as customer segments, product performance and supplier/operational efficiency.
+This dynamic tool would allow stakeholders to explore trends, compare different dimensions and make data-driven decisions more effectively.

 ### Challenges
 1. The *customer_customer_demo* and *customer_demographics* tables were empty, limiting any demographic-based insights.